 Aflatoxin is a toxic substance causing sickness, hepatitis and/or liver cancer.
 Aflatoxin is produced by fungi which can grow on groundnut.
 Aflatoxin contamination can take place before and after harvest.
-To control aflatoxin, it is very important to ensure good management of groundnut crops before and after harvest.
-When the crop is in the field, pods should not be damaged, as this increases the chance that the aflatoxin producing fungi will come in.
-Other measures to prevent aflatoxin contamination are given below under harvest and storage.
 If groundnuts are to be sold for export, aflatoxin levels must be very low.